thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 └─────────┘     └─────────┘     └─────────┘
 ```

-Once you test that your feature or bug fix doesn't break any existing code, you're ready to publish.
-The first step is to merge the commits from the local `animate_menu_42` branch to the local `master` branch.
+Once you're confident that your feature or bug fix doesn't break any existing code, ideally using automated tests, you're ready to publish.
+The first step is to merge the commits from the local `animate_menu_42` branch into the local `master` branch.

 ```text
                                   master